 Further, the N_i decay can also disintegrate nuclei in the primordial plasma after BBN.
-The resulting bound strongly depends on the hadronic branching ratio of the decay, which vanishes for the mass range considered here, and does not affect any of the points in our sample [67].
-Hence, we only have to take into account electromagnetic decay channels, which we incorporate via the procedure described in [68].
-The corresponding code will be published in [69].
-On that note, we first determine the non-thermal photon/electron-spectra by solving the full cascade equation [70] with the appropriate source terms $\propto n_i/\tau_i$.
-The resulting spectra are then used to determine the late-time modifications of the nuclear abundances via photodisintegration by solving the appropriate non-thermal Boltzmann equation.
-Finally, we compare the resulting abundances with the most recent set of observations [71,72].
-Specifically, we use
+The resulting bound strongly depends on the hadronic branching ratio of the decay, which vanishes for the mass range considered here, and does not affect any of the points in our sample [68].
+Hence, we only have to take into account electromagnetic decay channels, which we incorporate via the procedure described in [69, 70] by running the public code ACROPOLIS [71].11 On that note, we first determine the non-thermal photon/electron-spectra by solving the full cascade equation [72] with the appropriate source terms \propto